 Consider a particle of mass m moving in the positive x-direction.
 The potential energy of the particle is V, momentum is p and total energy is E. So the free particle wave equation is:

 Schrodinger time-dependent wave equation:

 The total energy is the sum of kinetic energy and potential energy; so the total energy of the particle is

 This is Schrodinger’s time-dependent wave equation in one dimension form and In three-dimension.

 The Schrodinger equation is the name of the basic non-relativistic wave equation used in one version of quantum mechanics to describe the behavior of a particle in a field of force.
 There is the time-dependent equation used for describing progressive waves, applicable to the motion of free particles.

 Time independent Schrodinger’s equation:

-The Schrodinger’s time independent wave equation describes the standing waves.
+Schrodinger’s time-independent wave equation describes the standing waves.
 Sometimes the potential energy of the particle does not depend upon time, and the potential energy is only the function of position.
-In such cases, the behavior of the particle is expressed in terms of the Schrodinger’s time independent wave equation.
+In such cases, the behavior of the particle is expressed in terms of Schrodinger’s time-independent wave equation.

 According to classical mechanics, the total energy of the particle is

-This is time independent Schrodinger equation for one-dimension motion of particle.
+This is a time-independent Schrodinger equation for the one-dimension motion of a particle.
 For three-dimensional motion